tamaragevorgyan/gettyimages-api/code-samples/JavaScript.md

 ### Authorization

-By design CORS headers for OAuth2 will prevent client-side javascript from posting to get security credentials.
+By design CORS headers for OAuth2 will prevent client-side JavaScript from posting to get security credentials.

 ### Search